christytan/OCI-GoldenGate/README.md

 ## Goals for this workshop
 - Prepare your private network in the Oracle Cloud Infrastructure
-- Provision Exadata Infrastructure for Autonomous DB in OCI
+- Provision Exadata Infrastructure in a private OCI network
 - Provision an Autonomous Container Database
 - Provision databases on your dedicated Autonomous Infrastructure
 - Setup VPN Connectivity to your Autonomous Exadata Infrastructure